adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 ![](/static/images/lifecycle.png "The AdapterHub lifecycle")

-Based on Figure 3, we'll go through the lifecycle of working with AdapterHub on a high level:
+Based on Figure 3, we'll go through the lifecycle of working with AdapterHub on a higher level:
 HuggingFace `transformers` (🤗) builds the backbone of our framework.
 A user who wants to train an adapter (👩🏾‍💻) loads a pre-trained language model (🤖) from 🤗.
 In ①, new adapter modules are introduced to the loaded language model.